Common Questions About Private Investigation

 If a private investigator is hired to conduct an investigation, who can or cannot know information about the case?

 A Private Investigator may not release information acquired during an investigation to anyone other than his/her client, unless otherwise instructed by the client.
-However, if there are any criminal offenses, information may be released to local law enforcement or the Offices of the District Attorney and/or United States Attorney.
+All of our findings and conclusions are strictly confidential.

 Does a private investigator have to submit his / her findings to the client in writing?